 Every organization needs talented employees in order to success, but getting talented people to join the company can be challenging.
 The companies spend a lot to post about job ads, hire professional recruits or head hunt at professional networking events, but sometimes this approach is easier for well establish companies as they already have a well-known name and brand.
 Talented candidates are always picky on where they want to work and also expect more than higher salaries which is usually an office culture that matches their personalities.

-Finding new employees is good but training them and integrating them into your company takes a lot takes time, costs money and may lower overall morale.
+Finding new employees is good but training them and integrating them into your company takes time, costs money and may lower overall morale.
 With a strong company culture that encourage people to come to work every day your retention numbers should go up because employee retention and company culture have self-sustaining relationship.

 The stronger your work culture is, the more likely it is for employees to stay loyal to the company, and while the more employees stick around the work culture will get stronger.
 The key is to find a core team of people who fit your culture perfectly, and keep them happy and consistent as your company grows.